-Use a whitelist regx or blacklist regx to control traffic to the Wavefront proxy.
+Use an allow list regx or block list regx to control traffic to the Wavefront proxy.

 Wavefront supports both user accounts and service accounts.
 User accounts must authenticate with a user name and passwords, service accounts authenticate with a revokable token.
 Wavefront customers can use the authentication provided by Wavefront or use one of our supported authentication integration.
 We support several authentication solutions including AzureAD, Google ID, and Okta.

 Starting with release 2020.38, we support self-service SAML SSO setup.

 If a customer’s chosen authentication solution supports two-factor authentication, Wavefront requires two-factor authentication for login.